swiftlang/vscode-swift/docs/settings.md

 - **Trace: Server**

 Trace the communication between Visual Studio Code and the SourceKit-LSP server.
 The output from this is sent to an Output Window called "Sourcekit Language Server"

+### Advanced

+- **Runtime Path**

+Where to find Swift runtime libraries.
+This is mainly of use when these libraries cannot be discovered via the RPATH.
+On Windows the runtime path is added to the `Path` environment variable.
+This is of less use on macOS and Linux but will be added to `DYLD_LIBRARY_PATH` and `LD_LIBRARY_PATH` environment variables respectively on each platform.

+- **SDK**

+The path of the target SDK to compile against.
+The default SDK is determined by the environment on macOS and Windows.

+- **Diagnostics**

+The Swift extension includes a Swift Output channel that events are logged in.
+You can access this by selecting menu item `View -> Output` and then selecting `Swift` in the drop down menu.
+Events like adding new folders, LSP server starting, errors and package resolves/updates are recorded in here.
+This is all useful information when trying to debug an issue with the extension.
+Enabling the diagnostics setting will extend this information to include considerably more information.
+If you want to report a bug with the extension it would be good practice to enable this setting, restart Visual Studio Code and once you have replicated your bug include the contents of the Swift Output channel in the bug report.